Joshua-Beatty/get-safe-area-capacitor/README.md

 # get-safe-area-capacitor

-Retrieves the safe area insets
+Retrieves the safe area insets.

+This is **VERY EXPERIMENTAL**, and I can not guarantee that it works on all android and ios device and configurations.

 ## Install